 Wing is a tiny city located in the state of North Dakota.
 With a population of 132 people and just one neighborhood, Wing is the 120th largest community in North Dakota.
-Wing has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Wing has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Wing real estate is some of the most expensive in North Dakota, although Wing house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wing is generally considered to be a blue-collar town.
-44.83% of the Wing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wing, you'll notice that it is more blue-collar than most other communities in America.
+44.83% of Wing’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wing is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Wing who work in sales jobs (18.10%), office and administrative support (7.76%), and maintenance occupations (6.90%).

 Because of many things, Wing is a great place for families with children to consider.
 First of all, many other families with children live here, making Wing a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Wing has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wing’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.